What is the skill level expected for participants in the race program?

 It is my understanding that Ontario skiers may participate in the Team League or the Individual Racing programs.
 What program is offered by the North York Alpine Racing Club?

-The program offers league level racing at the U10, U12, U14 and U16 Southern Ontario Division (SOD) CUP level.
+The program offers league level racing at the U8/10, U12, U14 and U16 Southern Ontario Division (SOD) CUP level.
+Please note, however, that this year, we will ONLY be offering a U8/10 to U14 program.

 Do all the participants race in all the races?